org-zpr/zpr-core/README.md

 The adapter for the visa service needs to know the substrate address of the node which above we set to `129.6.7.1`.

-Due to [bug #837](https://github.com/org-zpr/zpr-core/issues/837) you must specify the local address of all adapters (and nodes).
-So for this example we assume that the visa service adapter is a substrate address `129.6.7.2`.

 The visa service adapter configuration should go in `adapter-vs-conf.toml`: